Sam Balka, SEP

 A Lens of Community & Land- I believe that the future of healing is rooted in community and land.
 I believe that the return to authentic connection with the world around us requires us to acknowledge and express the full wild nature in our own selves.
 The imperative but daunting task of the human race right now is the climate crisis that we have created for ourselves- but saving the human race needs to come from a deep saving of ourselves first.

 I am also in service to community.
-A soul-fulfilled self requires connection, belonging, and purpose to fully be whole.
+A soul-fulfilled self and healthy ecosystem requires connection, belonging, and purpose to fully be whole.
 The place and people where we can be most truly known, and our gifts most greatly respected, is a place that we can be held accountable to carry forward our initiated soul-knowing selves into future generations of wholeness.

 A Lens of Queerness- I define ‘Queerness’ as the radical pursuit and expression of our most authentic self-knowing of who we are, what our gifts are, and how we celebrate our full selves in community.
 As a queer guide, I am in that pursuit for our humanity- queer folk or not.
 I know that a whole society requires whole humans, and the survival of our planet is dependent on that, too.